Estrogen dominance is one of the most common hormonal imbalances, this article will guide you on how to reduce high estrogen levels.

 These levels do not fluctuate throughout the month like they do for women, so the timing of the testing does not matter.

-If you measure with the DUTCH hormone test you want to be in the range of 0.50 and 2.0, any higher than this means you have estrogen dominance.
+If you measure with the DUTCH hormone test you want to be in the range of 0.50 and 2.0 for estradiol, any higher than this means you have estrogen dominance.

 The DUTCH test will help you identify if it is an issue with increased aromatase levels that is converting your testosterone to estrogen OR if it is an estrogen detox issue.